ga4gh-metadata/SchemaBlocks/main/doc/callset.md

                                                            '',
                                                            '',
                                                            ''
-                                                         ],
-                                              'description' : 'gain cnv status for the corresponding genome intervals '
+                                                         ]
                                             },
                                'binning' : {
                                               'type' : 'number',
                                               'value' : 1000000,
+                                              'format' : 'int64',
-                                              'description' : 'interval size in bases for the binning, when creating the cnv_maps', 'format' : 'int64'
+                                              'description' : 'interval size in bases for the binning, when creating the cnv_maps'
                                             }
                              }
                 }